 Campus Security and Fire Safety Report (Jeanne Clery Act)

-A paper copy of the Annual Security and Fire Safety Report is available upon request by the Dean of Student Affairs, Brenda Hanson, at 406-756-3812.
+A paper copy of the Annual Security and Fire Safety Report is available upon request by the Dean of Student Financial Services and Compliance, Brenda Hanson, at 406-756-3843.